nataliering/nanopore_AMR_tools/README.md

 # A systematic comparison of tools available for predicting antimicrobial resistance from nanopore sequencing reads
-Code and commands used in our manuscript, "A meta-analysis of tools available for predicting antimicrobial resistance from nanopore sequencing reads"
+Code and commands used in our manuscript, "A systematic comparison of tools available for predicting antimicrobial resistance from nanopore sequencing reads"

 ## PLEASE NOTE: This is still a work-in-progress.
 Message Natalie Ring for further information.